-The Cauliflower mosaic virus 35S promoter, the 5'untranslated region of the petunia gene coding for chlorophyll a/b binding protein, the SuRB (als) gene coding for a mutant acetolactate synthase protein (ALS) derived from Nicotiana tabacum which confers tolerance to sulfonylurea, including its own terminator.
+The Cauliflower mosaic virus 35S promoter, the 5'untranslated region of the petunia gene coding for chlorophyll a/b binding protein, the SuRB (als) gene coding for a mutant acetolactate synthase protein (ALS) derived from Nicotiana tabacum, which confers tolerance to sulfonylurea.
 This trait was used as a marker in the selection of transformants.

-2. The consent shall cover progeny derived through vegetative reproduction of the genetically modified carnation (Dianthus caryophyllus L., line 25958).
+2. The consent shall cover progeny derived through vegetative reproduction of the genetically modified carnation (Dianthus caryophyllus L., line 26407).